 Update: WordCamp Philly used interaction badges at their 2017 event.
 Accounts on social media suggest it went well.

 Interaction badges are useful tools.
 Their red, yellow, green communication indicators map to my cave, campfire, and watering hole moods.
 The cave, campfire, watering hole and red, yellow, green reductions are a useful starting place when designing for neurological pluralism.
-When we design for pluralism, we design for real life, for the actuality of humanity.

 The quotes and resources below discuss the origin, use, and benefits of interaction badges.